 Clinical training also includes specific clinical learning experiences with the sports medicine physical therapy and athletic training staff.
 During these experiences, you observe and participate in patient evaluation, movement analysis, orthosis prescription and therapeutic exercise prescription.

 You are scheduled for the majority of your time in the Sports Medicine Center.
-In addition, you spend approximately one half-day each week in the Musculoskeletal Clinic.
+In addition, you spend approximately one half-day each week in the PM&R Musculoskeletal Clinic.

 Supplementary clinical rotations are scheduled during the 12-month fellowship and include: